1. MCAM Usage Overview¶

 >>> mcam.transmission_illumination.fill_array()

-More details about how to use the MCAM class can be found in subsequent chapters.
+More details about how to use the MCAM

-Saving data
+Saving data¶

-To save data from the MCAM, use the method called save:
+To save data from the MCAM, use the method called save

 >>> from owl.instruments import MCAM